macsecurity/laptop/README.md

 Your last `laptop` run will be saved to a file called `laptop.log` in your home folder.
 Read through it to see if you can debug the issue yourself.

-**Note that this free script does not include support.
-I am working on a premium version of the script that will automatically handle all the common errors that have been reported over the years.**
+**Note that this free script does not include support.**

+If you get errors that you can't fix on your own, you can try my premium script.

+**The premium version is guaranteed to end your Ruby troubles, or I will personally fix it for you.**

+The premium script will be ready soon (most likely end of January 2022), but you can get early access to it at a 55% discount to help me test it.

-**The premium script is almost ready, and if you need help right away, you can help me test it by [booking a $10 session with me](https://savvycal.com/monfresh/dev-setup).
-This will give you lifetime access to the premium script.**
+**It will be priced at $37 when it's released, but you can get it for $17 today, which will give you lifetime access to the script, including updates.**

+To get the premium script, [book a Zoom session with me](https://savvycal.com/monfresh/b12933f7) so we can test it together.

 ## How to tell if the script worked